SelfCareMap

 Examples:

-• Giving yourself a scalp massage with warm oil
+• Giving yourself a scalp massage with warm oil to release the tension held in your head and neck.

 🌟 Step 5: End with Gratitude (No Performance Required)

 “Thank you for showing up for me tonight.
 I’m proud of me.
-I’m enough—just as I am.”
+I’m enough, just as I am.”

 Why This Matters

 And the best part?
 You can do it again next week.
 Or tomorrow.
 Because you don’t need a reason to honor yourself.
+You already have one: you are here.

 Ready for the real thing?
 Find a Indulge venue near you →